Eric6986/Oracle-REST-Data-Services-23/helm-chart/README.md

 [Oracle](http://www.oracle.com) Database 23c Free—Developer Release is the same, powerful Oracle Database that businesses throughout the world rely on.
 It offers a full-featured experience and is packaged for ease of use and simple download—for free.

 ## Getting started
 A Helm chart is used for packaging the deployment yamls to simplify install in Kubernetes.
 Using [helm-charts/oracle-db](https://github.com/oracle/docker-images/tree/main/OracleDatabase/SingleInstance/helm-charts/oracle-db) as base and modified it for use with Oracle Database 23c Free - Developer Release.
+The detail setup please refer the page https://medium.com/@liana.lixandru/deploying-oracle-database-23c-free-developer-release-on-kubernetes-with-helm-4b2542566bea

 Clone the repo and execute the following command to generate oracle-db23c-free-1.0.0.tgz: